jeanmathieupotvin/foodsviewer/README.md

 A private and secure front-end interface to the [digest](https://github.com/jeanmathieupotvin/digest) package.

-First and foremost built for me and my girlfriend.
+First and foremost, built for me and my girlfriend.

 # Overview